akka/akka/akka-docs/rst/java/persistence.rst

 .. includecode:: code/docs/persistence/PersistenceDocTest.java#recovery-completed

-If there is a problem with recovering the state of the actor from the journal, ``onReplayFailure`` is called (logging the error by default) and the actor will be stopped.
+If there is a problem with recovering the state of the actor from the journal, ``onRecoveryFailure`` is called (logging the error by default) and the actor will be stopped.

 .. _persist-async-java: